- Georgia Rodgers

 Per capita, Australians are the world’s largest spenders on international travel; with 2018 seeing over 10 million Australians travelling overseas.

-While it is important to note that any industry can have both negative and positive impacts within a country, it's important we highlight the impacts of the tourism industry and its direct links to cultural, economic and environmental impacts within particular developing nations.
+While it is important to note that any industry can have both negative and positive impacts within a country, it's important we highlight the impacts of the tourism industry and its direct links to cultural, economic, and environmental impacts within particular under-resourced nations.

 Through my own experiences, as well as through many stories from friends, I have come to learn that the West has very limited definitions and perceptions of anything that deviates in the slightest from what we are comfortable with.

 We all know a friend who has jetted off to a Bali, Thailand or India and has posted pictures online with captions talking about the ‘paradise’ they are in, or the ‘haven’ they have found.

 I would be lying if I said I wasn't guilty of posting similar portrayals.

 However, in doing so, what we are subconsciously unaware of, is that through such limited and generalised perceptions, we have a tendency to neglect multiple populations of people, as well as lose focus on serious detrimental issues these nations are currently facing.

 I used to follow a ‘blogger’ on Instagram, and she recently jetted off to Bali.
 I had to unfollow her during her trip, because every single post was focused within her five-star resort, eating Western-styled food and doing activities that were foreign to the country that she was visiting.
 Unfortunately, this is not an uncommon occurrence; I see this on so many occasions with so many people.